 The University of Arkansas faculty and staff members owe their primary professional allegiance to the University, and their primary commitment of time and intellectual energies should be to the education, research, scholarship, and administration of programs relevant to the institution.
 Faculty and staff efforts to balance University responsibilities with external activities — such as consulting, public service or pro bono work — can result in real or perceived conflicts regarding allocation of time and priorities.
 University employees must be proactive in disclosing and addressing, if necessary, activities which may present a conflict of interest or commitment.

-A conflict of interest may arise when a faculty or staff member is or may be in a position to influence the University’s business activity, externally or internally funded research, or other decisions in ways that could result in personal or professional gain for that individual, or for others closely associated with that individual.
+Activities in the service of the University’s land-grant mission and work that complements and builds upon faculty expertise is encouraged by the University.
+However, a conflict of interest may arise when a faculty or staff member is or may be in a position to influence the University’s business activity, externally or internally funded research, or other decisions in ways that could result in personal or professional gain for that individual, or for others closely associated with that individual.
 A conflict of commitment may arise when a faculty or staff member devotes time and energy to outside activities in a way that competes with the employee’s obligations to the University.
 BOT Policy 450.1 encourages the pursuit of extracurricular involvements that may affirmatively contribute to the professional advancement of University personnel or correlate usefully with their University work, while recognizing the potential for conflicts of interest and commitment and the need to manage such conflicts in a manner that best reflects the University’s interest.
 The failure to disclose situations that have the potential for or involve actual conflicts of interest or commitment may be unethical and/or illegal.

 This conflict of interest and commitment policy applies generally to all University of Arkansas, Fayetteville faculty and staff.
 Provisions in this policy also apply to the employee’s spouse and dependent children.

-- Related Laws and Policies
+IV.
+Related Laws and Policies

-A non-exclusive list of laws and regulations and University of Arkansas policies pertaining to conflict of interest and outside activities may be found in Appendix A .
+A non-exclusive list of laws and regulations and University of Arkansas policies pertaining to conflict of interest and outside activities may be found in Appendix A.

-It is the responsibility of each individual covered under this policy to disclose annually to University officials any potential conflicts of interest and commitment, including, but not limited to, any SFIs, as defined in this policy (including sponsored or reimbursed travel), by submitting a fully completed Disclosure of Potential Conflict of Interest and Commitment form to appropriate University administrators.
+It is the responsibility of everyone covered under this policy to disclose annually to University officials any potential conflicts of interest and commitment, including, but not limited to, any SFIs, as defined in this policy (including sponsored or reimbursed travel), by submitting a fully completed Disclosure of Potential Conflict of Interest and Commitment form to appropriate University administrators.

 In addition, each individual must, within thirty (30) days of discovering or acquiring (e.g., through marriage, purchase or inheritance) a new SFI or other potential conflict of interest or commitment, submit an updated Disclosure of Potential Conflict of Interest and Commitment form.
 Disclosures must be current any time a grant application or research protocol is submitted and must remain current throughout the duration of the research project.